 So there we were, two non-museum lovers in Vienna for three and a half days.

 Luckily, there was more to Vienna than just imperial nostalgia.
-We found the fun and got to experience the more casual, playful side of Vienna.
+After an obligatory tour of Schönbrunn Palace, we found the fun and got to experience a more casual, playful side of Vienna.

 The Wiener Prater

 I was really surprised to find out that Vienna had a permanent carnival.
 Mike knew there was a giant Ferris wheel, but when we went to check it out we found ourselves in the middle of an amusement park!

 The Wiener Prater has been around for over 200 years.
 Back in 1766 the Prater area was declared free for public enjoyment.
 Soon coffee houses, taverns, bowling alleys and carousels began popping up.
 After the giant Ferris wheel was put up in 1895, the Prater became more and more of an amusement park.

 Today the Prater is a fun mix of carnival rides and games, restaurants, casinos and entertainment venues like the Praterdome, Austria’s largest discotheque.

 I loved, loved, loved the Praterturm, the world’s highest chairoplane ride.
 The Guinness Book of Records lists it as 117 metres tall, although the swings “only” go up 95 metres.
 The Praterturm is not only one of the most fun things to do in Vienna, you get some stunning views of the city from the top too!

 Stadtpark is a great place to relax and enjoy the beautiful surroundings.
 There’s an abundance of plants and flowers and the small lake is perfect for duck watching.